February 26–July 31, 2022

 Mystery and Faith: The Shroud of Turin Exhibit

 Museum of the Bible is excited to present a groundbreaking, high-tech, innovative exhibition about the Shroud of Turin!
-Over the course of four exhibit sections, guests will learn about the Shroud, its history, and its impact on millions of people.
+Over the course of five exhibit sections and eight cutting-edge interactives, guests will learn about how the Shroud mirrors the Gospels, its history, and its impact on millions of people.

 The Shroud’s Significance